dlcs/iiif-presentation/docs/rfcs/0003-identity-rewrites.md

 # Identity Rewrites

 IIIF Presentation sets a number of identifiers on generated resources.
-Manifests and Collections can have different identifiers depending on whether they are access publicly, or via API paths.
+Manifests and Collections can have different identifiers depending on whether they are accessed publicly, or via API paths.

 By default all generated paths conform to a known, predictable format.
 However, there are instances where it's desirable to alter the paths when running IIIF Presentation behind a proxy (e.g. to omit customerId for dedicated instances).